jpreecedev/developerhandbook/src/content/blog/passport.js/how-to-add-passportjs-google-oauth-strategy/index.md

 ---
-layout: post
 title: How to add Passport.js Google OAuth Strategy to your website
 description: As part of this mini-series on Passport.js, we look at how to add Google OAuth to an existing Node Express website
-date: 2019-10-06
+pubDate: 2019-10-06
-categories: ['Passport.js', 'passport-authentication-series']
+categories: ["Passport.js", "passport-authentication-series"]
 seriesTitle: Comprehensive Passport.js Mini-Series
-group: 'Software Development'
+group: "Software Development"
-featuredImage: './passportjs-google-oauth-strategy.png'
+heroImage: /assets/passportjs-google-oauth-strategy.png
 ---

 Welcome to our mini-series on _Authentication using Node.js, Express, and Passport.js_.
 This comprehensive series is designed to teach you everything you need to know, as well as give you all the code required, to add authentication and authorisation to your existing website, or for a new-build from-scratch project.